 Can I apply to electives if I haven't yet taken Step 1 or COMLEX 1?

 If your school does not require the Step 1/COMLEX 1 exam until after the third year, please upload a statement to that effect in VSLO.

 Who can write me a letter of recommendation?

 You are required to submit one general letter of recommendation from a physician who has observed you clinically.
 The letter must comment on your clinical abilities and performance.
 Letters of good standing and dean's letters are not acceptable substitutes.

 Some departments have specific letter of recommendation requirements.
-Please check the elective description in VSAS and the visiting student elective catalog carefully for specific requirements.
+Please check the elective description in VSLO and the visiting student elective catalog carefully for specific requirements.
 All LORs must contain a faculty member’s signature and be on official letterhead.
 LORs should be uploaded by your home school only.